 Vlogging can be done from anywhere, giving you the potential to feature a range of locations and discuss whatever you're truly passionate about.
 On a basic level, all you need to vlog is a camera with a working microphone (the camera on your smartphone is fine), editing software (many computers come with free editing software and editing apps are available to download to help with this) as well as access to the internet.

-Only a fraction of high profile vloggers are able to make a living through advertising revenue.
+Only a fraction of high-profile vloggers are able to make a living through advertising revenue.
 However, the digital experience you'll gain shouldn't be underestimated.
-Indeed, an online portfolio of vlogs can still help you get a foot in the door to entry level media jobs, if you're working towards becoming a film/video editor, television camera operator or broadcast presenter.
+Indeed, an online portfolio of vlogs can still help you get a foot in the door to entry level graduate media jobs, if you're working towards becoming a film/video editor, television camera operator or broadcast presenter.

 If you have singing ability or any musical talent with an instrument, you could also consider careers in music.